 Many leaders have historically approached safety as a tactical activity.
 They ensure that competent safety experts and systems are in place and provide financial and other resources as necessary, reviewing incident data in monthly meetings.
-If the performance data indicate no exceptional activity, they move on to the next item on the agenda.
-If the data skew beyond an expected range-or heaven forbid, a serious incident or accident occurs-the leaders deploy someone to analyse root causes and 'fix it" and then things gradually return to normal.
+If the performance data indicates no exceptional activity, they move on to the next item on the agenda.
+If the data skews beyond an expected range - or a serious incident or accident occurs - the leaders deploy someone to analyse root causes and fix it, and then things gradually return to normal.

-As we have learned working with leaders throughout industry, comprehensive safety excellence-where every aspect of EHS is performing optimally and informing and supporting the others-simply can't be achieved through tactical activities alone.
-That kind of performance will come about only through a strategy that is driven from the top and engages everyone in the organisation.
+As we have learned from working with leaders from a wide range of industries, comprehensive safety excellence - where every aspect of EHS is performing optimally and informing and supporting the others - can't be achieved through tactical activities alone.
+That kind of performance will come about only through a strategy that is driven from the top and that engages everyone in the organisation.

-This document describes the role of safety strategy in performance improvement and offers questions leaders must be able to ask and answer in order to guide strategy development process and execution.
+This document describes the role of safety strategy in performance improvement and offers questions that leaders must ask and answer in order to guide strategy development process and execution.